- About Me

 Have you ever made your own almond or other nut butter?
-I never have, but that’s about to change!
+I never used to either, but that’s changed.

-My friend Ilana was raving about a recipe she tried from the Oh She Glows cookbook – an almond butter.
-She gave me a jar of her stash (I used it in my picture!!) and it was absolutely amazing!
-Not hard to make either.
-There’s a touch of maple syrup, some hemp and chia seeds – perfect combination and packed with protein.
-So good that my next jar of almond butter will not be store bought!!!
+This recipe is taken from the Oh She Glows cookbook and it is absolutely amazing!
+Not hard to make at all.
+There’s a touch of maple syrup, some hemp hearts and chia seeds – perfect combination and packed with protein.
+If you don’t have any hemp hearts, don’t worry – it’s delicious without it too!